As the pandemic ebbs in the USA, a growing number of retailers still find excuses why they can't move forward with their business as they'd like:

 And if you see your numbers not stacking up like you hoped they would, you dig in and do the hard work to discover just what the customer experience is in your store.

-When you see the opportunities to create an exceptional experience and then work to make them a reality every day, then every day is a chance to move forward.
+... but only when you see the opportunities to create an exceptional experience and then work to make them a reality every day.

 When you dig in as a sales representative, you look at each individual account to see what is keeping those retailers from taking your suggestions.
 From their viewpoint, you find a way to be a trusted advisor, not just a guy schlepping merchandise.

 If you’re a sales rep, you’ll hear your dealers say they just want easy answers to getting more customers in their door.
 Or they are getting so many customers, people are leaving.

 The place to dig in is by asking yourself why customers aren’t coming in the first place.
 Was it the experience or the dealer’s lack of marketing?